Every hour spent reading is an hour spent learning to write; this continues to be true throughout a writer’s life. – Robert Macfarlane

 Reviewing your practice: questions to consider

-- Do you teach reading through a reading for pleasure pedagogy?
+- How do you teach reading through a reading for pleasure pedagogy?

-- Do you build a community of readers and writers concurrently.
+- How do you build a community of readers and writers concurrently.

 - Do you read aloud a variety of texts regularly with pleasure and enthusiasm?

-- Do you promote children to read like writers and write like readers – looking for links between the books they read and their own lives?
+- How do you promote children to read like writers and write like readers – looking for links between the books they read and their own lives?

 - Do you regularly talk about reading in general conversation, by discussing themes and analyze a writer’s craft?

-- Do you encourage, model and give children opportunity to collect and use aspects of their own reading in their writing projects?
+- How do you encourage, model and give children opportunity to collect and use aspects of their own reading in their writing projects?